jbconway/INST377FinalProject/docs/README.md

 anon public key → This is your SUPABASE_KEY

 Save this in a .env file outside of the public folder, inside of the INST377FinalProject Folder

 // .env
 SUPABASE_URL = url
 SUPABASE_KEY = key

-To create the recipes table:
+To create the supabase recipes table:
 - Go to the Table Editor
 - Click New Table
 - Name your table "recipes"